By using this site, you agree to the Privacy Policy and Terms of Use.

 Blood magnesium maintained by depleting internal stores

-Serum magnesium levels are tightly regulated within a narrow range of 0.75-0.95 mmol/L through mobilization from bone and intracellular compartments, according to research published by de Baaij and colleagues in Physiological Reviews.
+Serum magnesium levels are tightly regulated within a narrow range of 0.75-0.95 mmol/L through mobilization from bone and intracellular compartments, according to de Baaij et al. in Physiological Reviews (2015).
 This homeostatic mechanism means blood levels can appear normal even when body stores are significantly depleted.

 Submit Your Paper